 Patients with penetrating renal injuries often have associated injuries to other intra-abdominal organs that require laparotomy.
-Evidence based guidance on direct evaluation of the kidney for high velocity penetrating trauma during laparotomy is lacking.
-Generally, a hematoma confined to the retroperitoneum is left undisturbed; persistent bleeding and expanding or medial hematomas suggesting a hilar, aortic, or caval injury warrant direct evaluation.11 The decision as to repair or remove the damaged kidney at that time depends on the salvage-ability of the kidney and the ability of the patient to tolerate the procedure.
+Following principles of vascular injury in the retroperitoneum, all Zone 2 (perinephric) penetrating wounds should be explored.
+Generally, in the case of blunt injury a hematoma confined to the retroperitoneum can be left undisturbed; however persistent bleeding, expanding hematoma, or medial hematomas suggest a hilar, aortic, or caval injury and warrant direct evaluation.4

+The decision as to repair or remove the damaged kidney at that time depends on the salvage-ability of the kidney and the ability of the patient to tolerate the procedure.
+Kidney preservation should be considered if possible.
+Nephrectomy may be required for the severely damaged kidney or the unstable patient.
+Verification of the presence of contralateral kidney by palpation or on-table imaging (IVP) should be determined prior to nephrectomy.
 High velocity kidney injuries are difficult to reconstruct and often result in nephrectomy.
-(See Nephrectomy in Appendix A: Urological Diagnosis and Treatments.)
-12 Ureteral injuries are nearly always secondary to penetrating trauma and a high index of suspicion based upon suspected bullet or fragment trajectory is necessary to avoid missing the diagnosis; IVP can be helpful if it can be performed in the operating room.^{13,14} Hematuria may be absent and the only clue may be injuries to organs close to the path of the ureter or an unexplained rise in serum creatinine.
-(See Appendix A: Urological Diagnosis and Treatments.)
-14 An algorithmic approach to renal trauma management is presented in Figure 2 below.
+(See Nephrectomy in Appendix A: Urological Diagnosis and Treatments.)14

+Ureteral injuries are nearly always secondary to penetrating trauma and a high index of suspicion based upon suspected bullet or fragment trajectory is necessary to avoid missing the diagnosis; IVP can be helpful if it can be performed in the operating room.^{15,16} Hematuria may be absent and the only clue may be injuries to organs close to the path of the ureter or an unexplained rise in serum creatinine.
+If a ureteral injury is identified it may be repaired, but at a minimum should be 'tagged' for later repair and widely drained.
+Extracorporeal drainage ('stent to skin' or percutaneous nephrostomy- however, this is not widely available in theater)15 is an option, with a small feeding tube or stent, if surrounding tissue destruction prevents early repair.
+(See Appendix A: Urological Diagnosis and Treatments.)14

+An algorithmic approach to renal trauma management is presented in Figure 2 below.